JetBrains/Qodana/topics/configuration-reference.md

 {id="include-example"}

-In this example, the `empty` profile, which contains no inspections, is specified, and the `SomeInspectionId` inspection is explicitly included in the analysis scope for the `tools` directory.
+In this YAML configuration example, the `empty` profile, which contains no inspections, is specified, and the `SomeInspectionId` inspection is explicitly included in the analysis scope for the `tools` directory.
 As a result, only the analysis performed by the `SomeInspectionId` inspection the `tools` directory contents will be included in the %product% analysis scope.